Skip to content

 GPT-4-Turbo 47% 65% 40% 36%

-Cross-Language Comparison
+Cross-language Comparison

-Language Best Model Best CR Notes
+Language Best Model Best CR Description

 Python Gemini-3.0-Pro 77% Relatively easiest